 Individuals living with dementia and their caregivers may register for our monthly In the Moment tours offered on second Tuesdays of the month at 1:00 p.m.
 Starting January 2014, our monthly In the Moment tours will be offered on second Mondays of the month at 1:00 p.m.

 The tour fee is $15 per pair (1 individual with dementia and 1 caregiver).
-Registration is required three weeks in advance; call 412.622.3289 to get started.
+Registration is required one week in advance; call 412.622.3289 to get started.
 Attendance is limited to 6 pairs per docent.

 History of In the Moment

 In the Moment began as a series of Carnegie Museum of Art tours for residents of Presbyterian Senior Care’s Woodside Place, a care facility in Oakmont, PA, specializing in Alzheimer’s and other dementias.
 Museum of Art staff and docents have combined this experience with additional research to create a model based on the dementia program at New York’s Museum of Modern Art.

 In December 2010, Carnegie Museum of Art presented an In the Moment workshop, featuring speakers from the Greater Pennsylvania Chapter of the Alzheimer’s Association, the Alzheimer Disease Research Center at the University of Pittsburgh, and the Alzheimer’s Project at MoMA.

 “Carnegie Museum of Art Offers Dementia Patients and Caregivers Joy and Respite”

 “Museum Programs for Alzheimer’s Patients Show the Power of Art as Therapy”

 Pittsburgh Post-Gazette, December 27, 2010

 “Museum Program Hopes to Keep Alzheimer’s Patients ‘In the Moment,’” Pittsburgh Tribune-Review, December 2, 2010